-We focused on this area because of the significant level of judgment required in arriving at the key assumptions used in management's valuation method, which have been impacted by COVID-19 uncertainty and can have a material impact on the calculation of the fair value of the investment properties, including:
+We focused on this area because of the significant level of judgement required in arriving at the key assumptions, including the impact of the COVID-19 pandemic as follows:

-- Future rental cash inflows based on the location, type and quality of the properties and supported by the terms of any existing lease, other contracts or external evidence such as current market rents for similar properties. - Capitalisation rates based on actual location, size, and quality and age of the properties and maintenance programs and taking into account market data at the valuation dates.
+- Future rental cash inflows which are based on the location, type and quality of the properties, expected occupancy rates, and supported by the terms of any existing lease, other contracts or external evidence such as current market rents for similar properties. - Capitalisation rates which are based on actual location, size, quality and age of the properties and maintenance programs and taking into account comparable market data at the valuation date.